puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 [console_nav]: ./console_navigating.html

-* Click on "Nodes" in the primary navigation bar.
+* Click "Nodes" in the primary navigation bar.
 You'll see various UI elements, which show a summary of your deployment's recent puppet runs and their status.
 Notice that the master and any agent nodes appear in the list of nodes:

 ![The console front page](./images/quick/front.png)

-* **Explore the console.** Note that if you click on a node to view its details, you can see its recent history, the Puppet classes it receives, and a very large list of inventory information about it.
+* **Explore the console**.
+Note that if you click on a node to view its details, you can see its recent history, the Puppet classes it receives, and a very large list of inventory information about it.
 [See here for more information about navigating the console.][console_nav]

 > You now know how to find detailed information about any node in your deployment, including its status, inventory details, and the results of its last Puppet run.

 ### Avoiding the Wait

 Although puppet agent is now fully functional on any agent nodes, some other Puppet Enterprise software is not; specifically, the daemon that listens for orchestration messages is not configured.
-This is because Puppet Enterprise **uses Puppet to configure itself.**
+This is because Puppet Enterprise **uses Puppet to configure itself**.

 Puppet Enterprise does this automatically within 30 minutes of a node's first check-in.
 To fast-track the process and avoid the wait, do the following:

-* **On the console,** use the sidebar to navigate to the "mcollective" group:
+* **On the console**, use the sidebar to navigate to the "mcollective" group:

 ![the mcollective group link](./images/quick/mcollective_link.png)